Heroin is arguably one of the most dangerously addictive illicit substances in the world.

 Your business will suffer in terms of productivity and incur losses with a heroin user in your workforce.
 In the event of an accident due to an employee high on or coming down on heroin, you are looking at workers’ compensation and potential lawsuits.

-Not only that, you are also putting your good standing in the business world at risk.
-These are solid reasons to establish a programme that includes drug testing for heroin.
+These are solid reasons to establish a program that includes drug testing for heroin.

-Drug testing for heroin will ultimately save your best workers from the harm of heroin use, save an employee’s life, and save your business a lot of money.
+Drug testing for heroin will ultimately save your workers from the harm of heroin use, and save your business a lot of money.

-Establish a Heroin-Free Workplace With A Comprehensive Drug Policy Programme
+Establish a Heroin-Free Workplace With A Comprehensive Drug Testing Program

 Creating a drug-free workplace isn’t just conducting a random drug testing or penalising employees who test positive for drug use.